(Or Performance-Life Balance As We Call It)

-This article is designed to get you thinking about some of the hurdles that may get thrown up in the months ahead “when life gets in the way.”
-Some barriers are predictable (e.g. juggling work and training commitments) whilst some will spring up unexpectedly (e.g. illness or financial stress).
-We’ve all had times when “performance” has taken a back seat to other demands; however this thing we call “life” need not derail our progress or compromise our sense of pleasure.
+This article is designed to get you thinking about some of the hurdles that may get thrown up in the months ahead “when life gets in the way”, more commonly know as find a Work-Life Balance.
+Some barriers are predictable.
+For example, juggling work and training commitments.
+Others whilst will spring up unexpectedly, such as illness or financial stress.
+We’ve all had situations when “performance” has taken a back seat to other demands.
+But this thing we call “life” need not derail our progress or compromise our sense of pleasure.

 Let’s pause for a moment and recall a core Metuf principle of performance enhancement: enjoyment is essential in developing mental toughness.

-When life gets in the way we need to remember why we took up our chosen sport (or performance area) in the first place; what we love about it; and why it is enjoyable for us personally.
-In other words, it’s important to quantify the ‘fun factor’ and what it is that we gain from participating in our chosen sport, so as to provide a buffer from the non-sporting challenges that life inevitably throws our way.
+When life gets in the way we need to remember why we took up our chosen sport (or performance area) in the first place.
+What do we love about it and why it is enjoyable for us personally?
+In other words, it’s important to quantify the ‘fun factor’.
+What it is that we gain from participating in our chosen sport?
+This will help provide a buffer from the non-sporting challenges that life inevitably throws our way.

-‘Quantifying’ means putting a name, value or description to something so that we can better understand it and therefore improve it.
-If you can specify what you love about your sport (e.g. working on a common goal with
+‘Quantifying’ means putting a name, value or description to something to better understand it and improve it.
+If you can specify what you love about your sport then you can start incorporating this as a ‘non-negotiable’ in your sporting life.
+By maintaining the fun factor we give ourselves an outlet or refuge from life stressors.
+Furthermore, at the same time, we enhance our sporting performance in the face of adversity.

 Following on from this idea of quantifying enjoyment, it’s extremely useful to define what matters to us outside of the sporting arena.
-Below are a range of categories which our clients have identified as being important in their lives:
+Below some categories which our clients have identified as being important in their lives:

 - Physical health